-This page provides basic information about the categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.
+This document provides basic information about the broad categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.

 Categories of logs

-Logging receives, indexes, and stores log entries from many sources, including Google Cloud, VM instances running the Logging agent, and other cloud services providers.
+Logging receives, indexes, and stores log entries from many sources, including Google Cloud, virtual machine (VM) instances running the Logging agent, and other cloud services providers.

-The following sections categorize the kinds of logs supported by Cloud Logging.
+The following sections broadly categorize the kinds of logs supported by Logging.
+The log categories are meant to help describe the logging information available to you; the categories aren't mutually exclusive.

 Google Cloud platform logs